Despite facing plenty of evolving challenges over the last few years, the automotive industry has always managed to keep its eyes on the future.

 Establish Credibility with Current & Future EV Buyers

-While the types of vehicles buyers are shopping for may be changing, the reasons they choose a dealership have remained largely the same.
+While the types of vehicles buyers are shopping for may be changing, the reasons they choose a dealership have remained largely the same: trust and credibility.

 With consumers’ reasons for adoption varying from person-to-person, it’s important for dealers to take a data-driven approach to identifying and engaging potential and future EV customers.
 Using dealership marketing technology, dealers can assess the factors motivating a buyer’s purchase decisions to tailor their messaging.
 For example, including early trade-in offers, OEM incentives, tax credits or new electric models available for pre-order could be motivators to drive strategy.